colinhunt/gitr/README.md

 Branch my-feature-branch set up to track remote branch my-feature-branch from origin.
 ```

-Now imagine instead of just 2 repos, it was 20 repos, and you'll get a sense of the time you can save
+Now imagine instead of just 2 repos, it's 20, and you'll get a sense of the time you can save
 and errors you can avoid by using `gitr`.

 ## Config